9 Gibbs Energy

 9.5.1 Practice Problems

-Problem 1: Calculating Gibbs Free Energy Change
+Problem 1: Calculating Gibbs Energy Change

 A chemical reaction occurs at constant temperature and pressure.
 The enthalpy change of the reaction is \(-50\,\text{kJ/mol}\) and the entropy change is \(-0.15\,\text{kJ/(mol·K)}\).
-Calculate the Gibbs free energy change at \(298\,\text{K}\).
+Calculate the Gibbs energy change at \(298\,\text{K}\).
 Is the reaction spontaneous?

 Solution: We can use Gibbs equation, eq.
 (9.3), to solve this problem: \[\Delta_{\text{rxn}} G= \Delta_{\text{rxn}} H - T\Delta_{\text{rxn}} S.\] Given: